Difference between flat white and latte

 When the weather turns cold and winter comes around, pumpkin spice lattes, gingerbread lattes, and peppermint mocha lattes take pride of place on coffee shop menus, ready to lift the mood.
 It’s a coffee drink associated with moments of indulgence.

-If you want to bring these delicious coffee house drinks into your routine, you'll need an espresso machine at home.
+If you want unlimited access to lattes and flat whites that are as good as the coffee house (or even better!), you'll need an espresso machine at home.
 Bursting with style as well as performance, it allows you to perfect the art of authentic espresso in your own kitchen.

 Perfect hot milk and foam